ykatola/lpi_dst_2019/README.md

 5. TCP Client.
 6. Exit

-* Every client has implemented functions you can run by entering on og the following commands:
+* Every client has implemented functions you can run by entering one of the following command:
 1. ping
 2. echo {arg}
 3. login {loginName} {password}